neuroailab/cs375/2025/hw1/README.md

 2. **Report**
    - Provide a PDF or Markdown report that includes:
      - A brief explanation of the code you implemented
      - An image of the accuracy, loss and circular variance plot, along with a description of the final accuracy values.
 Observer the trends in loss decrease, accuracy increase and kernel circular variance.
 Specifically remark on when during the training do the filters seem to get tuned for direciton selectivity.
-     - An image of the kernel visualziation plot of the final layer along with a brief description of some qualitative properties of some of the filters.
+     - An image of the kernel visualziation plot of the first layer along with a brief description of some qualitative properties of some of the filters.
      - Visualizations of 3 individual filters of your choice and their rotation and frequency selectivity plots.
 Pick filters that illustrate a clear bias and describe what they seem to be selective for.

-You will submit both files on the upload link on Canvas.
+You will submit both files on the submission link on Canvas.

 ---